black-sliver/c-wszig/README.md

 # c-wszig

-C bindings for zig websocket (Client only)
+C bindings for zig websocket (Client only).

 This should hopefully be a drop-in replacement for [c-wspp](https://github.com/black-sliver/c-wspp), which is also why the symbols start with `wspp_`.